flatpickles/sketchbook/docs/quick-start.md

 Sketchbook is an open source project hosted on GitHub.
 Though you are welcome to clone it directly for local use, forking the repository will make it much easier for you to [update](updating.md) Sketchbook, and [publish](deploying.md) your projects whenever you are ready to do so.

-To **fork the main Sketchbook repository**, you can use [this direct link](https://github.com/flatpickles/sketchbook/fork).
+To fork the main Sketchbook repository, you can use [this direct link](https://github.com/flatpickles/sketchbook/fork).
 Select the owner (your GitHub account or organization), edit the name and description if you wish, and click the "Create fork" button.
 You now have a copy of Sketchbook in your GitHub account.

-You must now **clone your Sketchbook fork** locally to use it.
+You must now clone your Sketchbook fork locally to use it.
 Navigate to your Sketchbook fork on GitHub, then click the "Code" dropdown, and choose whatever method you prefer to clone the repository.

 _Forks on GitHub are public repositories.
 If you'd like to create a private Sketchbook, you'll need to duplicate the repository into a private mirror instead of forking; GitHub provides relevant instructions [here](https://docs.github.com/en/repositories/creating-and-managing-repositories/duplicating-a-repository)._